duckduckcode/python-ticket-manager-book/planning.md

 * Data Flow Diagram
 * Test Plan

 ## Work Log

 Begin logging immediately.
 Write a vey brief record of what you achieved \(or didn't achieve\) each time you do some work on your project.
 Record everything, no matter how small.

 ## Visual Flow Diagram

 This may be hand drawn or computer generated.
 It may be reviewed and changed during development of your project, but you must do a best-guess plan before beginning.

 ## Data Flow Diagram

 This may be hand drawn or computer generated.
 It may be reviewed and changed during development of your project, but you must do a best-guess plan before beginning.

 ## Test Plan

 This must be clear and easy to follow for a person unfamiliar with your project.
 It may be reviewed and changed during development of your project, but you must record as many known tests as possible before beginning.

+Think about all the things you could break, or that someone could do wrong.
+Document them all!